Bryan Cranston’s ‘Your Honor’ renewed for season 2

 The drama, originally billed as a limited series, has been renewed for a 10-episode second season by Showtime, with Cranston returning as New Orleans judge Michael Desiato.

-Peter Moffat will return as showrunner, writer and executive producer on season 2, with filming set to begin next year for a 2022 release date.
+Peter Moffat will return as showrunner, writer and executive producer on season two, with filming set to begin next year for a 2022 release date.

 Speaking about the renewal, co-president of Showtime, Gary Levine, said: “We were blown away by Your Honor… by the power of Peter’s storytelling, by the depth of Bryan’s performance, and by the overwhelming reaction from our subscribers who watched in record numbers.